OpenNebula/docs/source/advanced_components/public_cloud/ec2qug.rst

 -  **terminate\_instances**

 After we put the Virtual Machine to a good use, it is time to shut it down to make space for other Virtual Machines (and, presumably, to stop being billed for it).
-For that we can use the **econe-terminate-instances** passing to it as an argument the **InstanceId** that identifies our Virtual Machine:
+For that we can use ``econe-terminate-instances``, passing to it as an argument the **InstanceId** that identifies our Virtual Machine:

 .. prompt:: bash $ auto

     $ econe-terminate-instances i-15
     Success: Terminating i-15 in running state

-.. note:: You can obtain more information on how to use the above commands accessing their Usage help passing them the **-h** flag
+.. note:: You can obtain more information on how to use the above commands from their Usage help by passing them the ``-h`` flag.